2025 Kamchatka earthquake: Earthquake

 In Japan, the earthquake was felt at an intensity of 2 on the Shindo scale in Hokkaido.

-USGS seismicity around Mw8.8 Kamchatka earthquake, January 1 2024 through July 30 2025, showing the foreshock sequence.
-Earthquakes are projected to the right onto a timeline since July 19, 2025, and also shown on a cross-section below the map.
-In pink: Events between January 1, 2024 and July 19, 2025.
-Rainbow colors: events between July 19-July 20.
+USGS seismicity around Mw8.8 Kamchatka earthquake, 1 January 2024 through 30 July 2025, showing the foreshock sequence.
+Earthquakes are projected to the right onto a timeline since 19 July 2025, and also shown on a cross-section below the map.
+In pink: Events between 1 January 2024 and 19 July 2025.
+Rainbow colors: events between 19 July – 20 July.
 In gray: the M8.8 mainshock and its aftershocks.
 The band of earthquakes at 10 km depth in the cross-section is an artifact.

 Characteristics

 A finite fault model released by the USGS indicated slip on an approximately 600 km by 140 km segment of the Kuril–Kamchatka Trench up to a depth of 40 km.
 A majority of the rupture propagated 500 km along the subduction zone from the hypocenter to the southwest as far as Onekotan Island, while the remaining 100 km propagated northeast towards offshore Cape Shipunskii, albeit producing only negligible amounts of slip (less than 7.186 m) in small patches close to the trench.

 The model divided the fault into three segments based on the depth profile and dip angle.
 Segment 1 represented the part closest to the trench, extending 8 to 15 km in depth.
 Near the trench, slip values peaked at 21.4169 m at 10 km depth while at 15 km depth, another area of high slip (30.2475 m) was inferred.

 This high slip zone extended into Segment 2 (15 to 30 km range), where 31.4138 m of slip was recorded.
 About 150 km southwest, another zone of peak slip is inferred with the maximum dislocation estimated at 40.3013 m.
 These two zones of high slip is separated by a narrow zone of smaller slip (~23 m).
 The deepest portion of the rupture, represented by Segment 3, exhibited 9.9145 m of slip at ~40 km depth.
 Most coseismic displacements occurred on Segments 1 and 2 in a region southwest from the hypocenter at depths of 8 to 25 km.

 The GEOSCOPE Observatory estimated that the earthquake ruptured the subduction zone for a duration of more than 180 seconds.
 The USGS estimated the earthquake's duration to be about 270 seconds (four minutes and 30 seconds).